 The committee of the IYB will maintain a register of international judges.
-Each country can nominate two international judges to the committee for inclusion in this register/list which is to be updated 12 months in advance of the World Championships except Germany which can nominate 5 judges from different studbooks in line with voting allocation.
+Each country can nominate two international judges to the committee for inclusion in this register/list which is to be updated 12 months in advance of the World Championships except Germany which can nominate five judges from different studbooks in line with voting allocation.

-The required number of judges (dependant on the proposed W.C. timetable of the Organisers) for the W.C. must be identified, named and booked 6-8 months before the World Championships in consultation between the Organisers and the IYB Committee.
+The required number of judges (dependant on the proposed World Championships timetable of the Organisers) for the World Championships must be identified, named and booked six to eight months before the World Championships in consultation between the Organisers and the IYB Committee.